mikedubcurry/IPA-API/Readme.md

 ## Other Info

-This application assumes you have at least a free-teir MongoDB instance running somewhere with the necessary environment variables:
+This application currently uses a locally hosted PostgreSQL database.
+Use whatever db name, user name and password you want, but you'll have to set that up yourself.

+Some environment variables I'm using:
 ```
-MONGO_CLUSTER_URL
-MONGO_USERNAME
-MONGO_PASSWORD
+DB_NAME
+DB_USER
+DB_USER_PW
 ```